 In addition to Waynflete’s tuition, what extra costs can I expect to pay?

 Materials for academic classes (including books, art supplies, etc.) are included in the cost of tuition.
 Families should expect extra costs from participating in the transportation program or if they order lunches from the School Cafe.

 Is community service required at Waynflete?

 Yes, all Waynflete students participate in service projects.
 Students in our Lower School learn about stewardship in Preschool and continue to focus on community projects throughout their elementary years.
 In Middle and Upper School, advising groups develop community service projects on which they work throughout the school year.
 In addition, several days are set aside during the year for community service work.
 In Upper School, there is an individual community service requirement.

 Why doesn’t Waynflete offer Advanced Placement classes?

-In keeping with its mission of depth of inquiry, Waynflete offers college-level electives rather than Advanced Placement courses to 11th and 12th graders.
+In keeping with its mission of depth of inquiry, Waynflete offers college-level electives rather than Advanced Placement courses to students in grades 11 and 12.
 However, students in many of our elective classes in the Upper School prepare for (and perform well on) Advanced Placement exams.
-Waynflete also offers 9th and 10th graders a choice of Intensive courses (designed for students who are interested in covering topics in greater depth) in English and the Sciences.
+Waynflete also offers students in grades 9 and 10 a choice of Intensive courses (designed for students who are interested in covering topics in greater depth) in English and the Sciences.
 The Math Department also offers accelerated classes for students with a strong interest in and facility for mathematics.